ps2alerts/stack/README.md

 #### Rabbit won't start

 Chances are Rabbit is toppling due to a massive message backlog.
 To fix this, simply wipe the data partition for Rabbit's volume in Docker.
 On Mac, this is `rm -rf ~/ps2alerts/mq/*`, should be similar for linux.
+Restart Rabbit.